The Single Most Important Shoe Care Tip

 Many shoe enthusiasts prefer to condition their shoes with Saphir Renovateur.
 Indeed, it’s pretty nice stuff, but also a bit expensive.
 You’d be perfectly fine, in my opinion, with many of the cheaper options on the market.
 I prefer Allen Edmonds’ Conditioner and Cleaner, though Lexol is also pretty good (they have it broken up into separate conditioner and cleaner bottles).
-I’ve used all three and they do the job just fine.
+I’ve used all three brands, and they all perform well.
 The real advantage of Saphir, from what I can tell, is that it smells a bit nicer and comes in a prettier container.
 Not a totally trivial thing, since it’s nice to make the activity as enjoyable as possible, but if you can’t afford it, don’t sweat it.
 The most important thing is that you put some conditioner on once every month or two, even if you can’t be bothered to polish.

 (Photo via The William Brown Project)